sergiusens/snappy-docs/snaps/intro.md

 ---
-title: "What is a snap"
+title: "What is a snap?"
 ---